Owls, owls, everywhere

 Bird watchers converge on Stoney Point.

 We read Duluth ornithologist Laura Erickson's blog post about Why I Love Living in Northern Minnesota, which includes birding tips and a list of guides that can be hired.

 We watched Minnesota naturalist Sparky Stensaas' video about the boreal-owl irruption.

 We watched a New York Times video that called owls "an avian tribe apart.''

 In the video, Norman Smith, director of the Audubon Blue Hills Trailside Museum in Milton, Mass., talks about a nesting pair of great horned owls he had watched.

 “They brought in a pheasant, a number of ducks, a small raccoon, a woodchuck, two cats and a toy poodle,'' he said.
 “A lot of (chicks) don't survive, but if every great horned owl chick that hatched survived, there would be virtually nothing left in these woods.''

 Owls are fearsome predators, even the tiny saw-whet, which looks like a cuddly ball of fluff.

-Trip Tips: Owl watching
+Trip Tips: Finding and watching owls

 In the winter of 2016-2017, an irruption of long-eared owls in the Chicago area caused a sensation.